• Skip to main content

 A few weeks later, I had a clean, contemporary-looking website that no longer took an age to load or looked like a radical remix of itself when viewed on a phone screen.

-Even better, having someone who knew what they were doing to deal with the backend of my website freed up my time.
+Even better, having someone who knows what they are doing to deal with the backend of my website freed up my time.
 And got rid of a lot of frustration and procrastination.
 Which meant I got even more done in the following months.

 Getting things done is a gift that compounds